GAP-10: @mock Directive

 The mechanism for GraphQL clients running in a web browser or mobile client to read the mock file is implementation defined.
 See: Appendix: Reading Mock Files.

-2.3Mock Files
+2Mock Files

-Note This is useful for client developers working on a project over an extended period of time, and where the client code depends on GraphQL schema that does not yet exist.
+Note Mock files are intended to be long-lived and may be checked into version control.
+This is useful for client developers working on a project over an extended period of time, and where the client code depends on GraphQL schema that does not yet exist.

-2.3.1Mock File Location
+2.1Mock File Location

-Mock files should be stored in a __graphql_mocks__ directory adjacent to the source file containing the operation target.
+The mock file must be stored in a directory named "__graphql_mocks__" adjacent to the source file containing the operation or fragment.

 Example